Bezrai/DiscordBot/README.md

 # DiscordBot

+## Features:
-[] Implement a Discord bot with a partial-consensus voting mechanism
+- [ ] Implement a Discord bot with a partial-consensus voting mechanism